-- The cytoplasm is composed of lipid bi-layer in both the gram-positive and gram-negative group.
+- The cytoplasm is composed of the lipid bilayer in both the gram-positive and gram-negative group.

 - Gram-positive and gram-negative bacteria reproduce sexually through transformation, conjugation and transduction.

-In this content, we have discussed the many differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.
+In this context, we have discussed the many differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.

 This content also gives the idea of the difference in staining properties and the reasons for the appearance of violet and pink colour in gram-positive and gram-negative bacteria.